wurstscript/WurstScript/manual.md

 	package HelloWurst
-		// you can import stuff from other packages: import PrintingHelper
+	// to use resources from other packages you have to import them at the top import PrintingHelper
-        // NOTE: Since the Wurst.wurst-Update this import isn't needed anymore.

-		// the init block is called at map start init
+	// the init block of each package is called when the map starts init
-			/* call a function */
+		/* calling the print function from the PrintingHelper package */ print("Hello Wurst!")
-			print("Hello Wurst!")

-	endpackage

-For more information about packages, read the packages section.
+For more information about packages, refer to the packages section.
-You can still use normal Jass syntax/code outside of packages(when using WurstWE, those will be parsed by PJass), but inside packages you have to adhere to the wurst rules.
+You can still use normal Jass syntax/code outside of packages (when using WurstWE, those will be parsed by PJass), but inside packages only valid wurst/jurst code is expected.

 ## Naming Conventions

-Wurst enforces several naming conventions to create a common way of writing code and to provide general readability rules:
+Wurst encourages several naming conventions to create a common way of writing code and to provide general readability rules:

--  **Functions** have to start with a **lowercase letter**
+-  **Functions** should start with a **lowercase letter**
--  **Variables** have to either start with a **lowercase letter** *or* be **all uppercase letters and "_"**
+-  **Variables** should either start with a **lowercase letter** *or* be **all uppercase letters and "_"**
--  **Class/Module/Interface/Package** names have to start with an **uppercase letter**
+-  **Class/Module/Interface/Package** names should start with an **uppercase letter**
--  **Tuplenames** have to start with a **lowercase letter**
+-  **Tuplenames** should start with a **lowercase letter**

+Since Wurst comes with optimizing tools build-in, you should always choose descriptive names.